replicatedhq/replicated-docs/docs/enterprise/snapshots-creating.md

 ## Create a Partial Backup {#partial}

 Partial backups, or _application snapshots_, back up application volumes and application manifests only.
-They do not back up admin console data.
+Partial backups do not back up admin console data.

-A common use case for partial backups is to back up an application before you deploy a new version in case you need to roll back.
-For more information about restoring from partial backups, see [Restoring from Backups](snapshots-restoring-full).

 :::note
-Partial backups are not suitable for disaster recovery.
-To create backups for disaster recovery, see [Create a Full Backup (Recommended)](#full) above.
+Replicated recommends that you create full backups instead of partial backups because partial backups are not suitable for disaster recovery.
+See [Create a Full Backup](#full) above.
 :::

 To create a partial backup in the admin console: